P-Cug (Coimbra) Biblioteca Geral da Universidade MM 007

 3 paper types; 2 watermarks.
 Mark on paper 3 almost identical to Briquet #5264 (cf Rees 1995: 164, 370 & 387).

-Voice parts named ff.
+Voice parts named on fols.
 1v, 2v, 32v, 33v.
-'Duo' f.
+'Duo' fol.
 17v.

 Upper edges of folios trimmed.
 Modern pencil foliation probably added at re-binding of manuscript for fols 1-3, 5, 7-19, 19A, 20-26, 27B (pasted-in slip), 27A, 29-32, 32-38, 40-49.
 Some folios bound out of sequence.
-Manuscript consists of two distinct sections: fols 1-35 and fols 36-42 (possibly belonging to different manuscripts originally.
-First section the work of 12 scribes, with later additions.
-Copying process shows collaboration betwen different scribes.
-A few scribal links with MM 6, 9, 12 and 32 can be seen (cf Rees 1995: 164-66)
+Manuscript consists of two distinct sections: fols.
+1-35 and fols.
+36-49 (possibly belonging to originally different manuscripts).
+First section is the work of 12 scribes, with later additions.
+The copying process shows collaboration between the different scribes.
+A few scribal links with MM 6, 9, 12 and 32 can be seen (cf Rees 1995: 164-66).

 REES, Owen, Polyphony in Portugal c.
 1530 – c.
 1620.
 Sources from the Monastery of Santa Cruz, Coimbra, New York & London / Garland, 1995, pp. 161-66, 370 & 387.

 REES, Owen, “Printed Music, Portuguese Musicians, Roman Patronage: Two Case Studies”, in Early Music Printing and Publishing in the Iberian World, ed. by Iain Fenlon and Tess Knighton, Kassel/ Reichenberger, 2006, pp. 275-98.